keylime/enhancements/86-additional-ima-policy-file-metadata.md

 nitty-gritty.
 -->

-Keylime's IMA policy format should contain an additional field, which would contain a JSON-formatted dictionary of key-value pairs (with digests as keys) that could later be used by Keylime to implement additional checks on the verifier.
+Keylime's IMA policy format should contain an additional field, which would contain a JSON-formatted dictionary of key-value pairs (with file paths as keys) that could later be used by Keylime to implement additional checks on the verifier.
 These additional values could range in type from boolean all the way to base64-encoded public keys or signatures if needed.

 ### User Stories (optional)